chrispine/crisp/README.md

 # Crisp

-a language experiment for my own learning
+a language experiment for my own learning; maximize static reasoning ability

-DISCLAIMER
+DISCLAIMER: USE AT OWN RISK

 features
 - purely functional (no mutations)
 - pattern matching
 - strong, static, inferred typing
+- off-side language
 - not ever intended to be finished
   - probably will never have IO or tons of essential things